derkork/openscad-graph-editor/manual/faq.md

 ## Installation and setup problems
 ### I cannot open the app on the Mac, it says it is damaged

+Starting with version 0.9.3 this should no longer be an issue.
+If you still see this problem with a version later than 0.9.3, please open an [issue](https://github.com/derkork/openscad-graph-editor/issues).

+If you have an older version than 0.9.3 and for some reason cannot upgrade, you can use these instructions to make the application work:

 Apple doesn't like apps which are not going through their App store.
 To fix this first unzip the application in the `Downloads` folder, then run the following commands in a Terminal:

 ```bash